 Port mirroring enables the administrator to keep close track of switch performance by placing a protocol analyzer on the port that's receiving the mirrored data.
 Port mirroring is a generic term.
 Various switch manufacturers each have their own names for the technology.
 For example, Cisco calls port monitoring SPAN, which stands for Switched Port Analyzer.

-An administrator configures port mirroring by assigning a port from which to copy all packets and another port where those packets will be sent.
-A packet bound for or heading away from the first port will be forwarded onto the second port as well.
-The administrator places a protocol analyzer on the port receiving the mirrored data to monitor each segment separately.
-The analyzer captures and evaluates the data without affecting the client on the original port.
+An administrator configures port mirroring by assigning a port from which to copy all packets and another port to which those packets will be sent.
+A packet bound for -- or heading away from -- the first port will be forwarded to the second port as well.
+The administrator must then place a protocol analyzer on the port that's receiving the mirrored data to monitor each segment separately.
+The analyzer, sometimes called a sniffer or packet sniffer, captures and evaluates the data without affecting the client on the original port.

 Network administrators can use port mirroring as a diagnostic or debugging tool.
 Although port mirroring can consume significant CPU resources while active, it can be especially useful when fending off an attack.